Slavery and Human Trafficking Statement 2021

-In 2017, the SGS Group began to implement a new procurement system and rationalise our supplier base which in 2018 allowed us to mandate a more detailed self-assessment questionnaire to obtain information from certain new and existing suppliers to enable us to give each an ethical risk rating.
-This rating now dictates how often we will review that supplier and the depth of the review required to properly monitor compliance with the MSA.
-We initially focussed upon our top 50 existing suppliers by spend and we targeted operationally critical new suppliers.
-We then moved to a more risk-based management system screening suppliers from higher risk geographical areas and/or offering higher risk services such as security, cleaning, catering, waste, laundry, logistics and hospitality and also suppliers of higher risk goods such as branded merchandising.
-We continued to assess suppliers based on spend too.
-In the event that we judge a supplier to represent the highest potential risk (on the basis of the screening and pre-qualification stages), we will look to initiate an audit process against the standards set out by SEDEX.
+The SGS Group Procurement and Quality functions evaluate our supplier base utilising a detailed self-assessment questionnaire to obtain information from new and certain existing suppliers to enable us to give each an ethical risk rating.
+This rating dictates how often we will review that supplier and the depth of the review required to properly monitor compliance with the MSA.
+We focus upon our top 50 existing suppliers by spend and our operationally critical suppliers.
+We also specifically screen suppliers from higher risk geographical areas and/or offering higher risk services or goods such as security, cleaning, catering, waste, laundry, logistics, hospitality and branded merchandising products.
+In the event that we judge a supplier to be a potential high risk (on the basis of the screening and pre-qualification stages) we will look to complete more detailed evaluations of their operational practices on a case by case basis.

-SGS, as mentioned above, runs an annual Integrity training, which addresses many areas of ethics, trust and human rights and restates the mechanisms by which one can report concerns.
-It includes topics such as child labour, forced labour, freedom of association and discrimination, working hours, and health and safety.
+SGS, as mentioned above, runs annual Integrity training which addresses many areas of ethics, trust and human rights and restates the mechanisms by which one can report concerns.
+It includes topics such as child labour, forced labour, freedom of association and discrimination, working hours and health and safety.
 The training is conducted by eLearning and is mandatory for all employees.

-In addition, in 2019 we also introduced more personal face to face training on ethics and human rights issues via our bi-monthly Integrity Talks and continued to run a global communication campaign about our V2S model and human rights.
+In addition, in 2020 due to Covid-19 we had to adapt our more personal face to face training on ethics and human rights issues via our bi-monthly Integrity Talks to online training and we continued to run a global communication campaign about our V2S model and human rights.